mwmlln/hangman/README.md

 ### Target Audience

 This game is created for anyone who wants to have fun playing a word game.
+Also this game is a good introduction of terminal window for anyone who are not familiar with termail environment.

 ####  User goals